ADVERTISEMENT

 Next time someone calls you a nerd, use this to put them in their place.

-Said by a man who obviously knew the temptations of a buffet.
+Said by a man who clearly understood the danger of a buffet.

 27. Veritas numquam perit